Does Heating Protein Powder Denature It?January 7, 2016

-All protein denatures when it is heated; this includes soy, meat, eggs and fish to name a few.
-That is why egg whites and fish change appearance and become opaque when they are cooked.
-Even marinating fish or seafood in an acid like lime or lemon juice will denature it.
+All protein denatures when it is heated; this includes soy, meat, eggs, and fish to name a few.
+That is why egg whites and fish change their appearance and become opaque when they are cooked.
+Even marinating fish or seafood in acid like lime or lemon juice will denature it.

 Good Things to Eat

-There is welcome news on the horizon with the growing interest in health and wellness.
-Food and beverages manufacturers are touting protein and boosting protein content in their products.
+There is welcome news on the horizon with a growing interest in health and wellness.
+Food and beverage manufacturers are touting protein and boosting protein content in their products.
 According to Packaged Facts report released in 2014,”Functional Foods: Key Trends & Developments in Ingredients,” protein is the hottest functional food ingredient trend in the United States.

 Many food and beverage companies are now including whey and plant-based proteins as the protein source in innovative new options on product shelves.
 Commercial bakers often include whey protein in some of their products to enhance browning and create a fine, even crumb.
 Whey protein can also extend the shelf life of certain products.
 The addition of whey protein in baked goods improves the nutrient content of protein and minerals.

 You can enjoy all of your personal recipes that include cooked and uncooked protein powders.
 Protein powders are a great way to boost protein consumption and meet your estimated daily needs.
+Yes, heating protein powder is fine.
 You can definitely cook with protein powder.
-Yes, heating will slightly denature the protein, but as stated earlier, this will not have a negative impact on the overall functionality of the protein once it enters your body.
+Heating will slightly denature the protein, but as stated earlier, this will not have a negative impact on the overall functionality of the protein once it enters your body.

 If you’re cooking pork or chicken, the recommended internal temperature for those protein sources to reach is 160 degrees Fahrenheit.
 Though the oven dial may show a higher oven temperature, the interior temp of the meat is significantly lower and the protein will experience minimal denaturation.